clemson-cal/sailfish/tutorial/02-checkpoints.md

 x = config.domain.cell_centers()
 ```

-You could also take advantage of the fact that `config.initial_data` is the
+You could also take advantage of the fact that `config.initial_data` is a
-initial data function; it can recreate the primitive variable arrays as they
+"model data" class instance; it can recreate the primitive variable arrays
-would have been at `t=0`!
-This might be useful, let's say, if you were tweaking
+as they would have been at `t=0`!
+This might be useful, let's say, if you
-a steady-state initial condition, and you wanted to validate the initial
+were tweaking a steady-state initial condition, and you wanted to validate
-condition by comparing the solution at `t=0` to the evolved solution at say
+the initial condition by comparing the solution at `t=0` to the evolved
-`t=1` (if you have a good steady state, it should not evolve away from the
+solution at say `t=1` (if you have a good steady state, it should not evolve
-initial condition).
-The `initial_data` instance has a member function with
+away from the initial condition).
+The `initial_data` instance has a member
-signature `primitive(box: CoordinateBox) -> ndarray`.
-Here is a complete piece
+function with signature `primitive(box: CoordinateBox) -> ndarray`.
+Here is
-of code to plot the difference in the density field in the first (non-zero)
+a complete piece of code to plot the difference in the density field in the
-checkpoint to the density field in the initial condition:
+first (non-zero) checkpoint to the density field in the initial condition:

 ```python
 from pickle import load